Free and Trial A-B Software for PLCs, PACs, and HMIs

 Here at The Automation School we know that learning PLCs can be frustrating if you don't know how to get your hands on the actual PLC Programming and Simulation Software.

-That's why we cover this topic in detail in all of our courses, and in today's article I'll give you a brief walkthrough on how you can get free or trial versions of Allen-Bradley Programmable Controller Programming Software
+That's why we cover this topic in detail in all of our courses, and in today's article I'll give you a brief walkthrough on how you can get free or trial version of Allen-Bradley Programmable Controller Programming Software

 While the free version of RSLogix Micro Starter Lite only programs the MicroLogix 1000 and MicroLogix 1100 controllers, those two controllers program very much like the rest of the MicroLogix family, as well as the SLC-500 and PLC-5.

-So in learning RSLogix Micro you'll also be learning key aspects of the SLC-500 and PLC-5, as I discuss in the sample lesson in my MicroLogix PLC course designed for new users, PLC Basics Second Edition.
+So by learning RSLogix Micro you'll also be learning key aspects of the SLC-500 and PLC-5, as I discuss in the sample lesson in my MicroLogix PLC course designed for new users, PLC Basics Second Edition.